radio-astro-tools/spectral-cube/docs/developing_with_spectralcube.rst

 (for example, the `how` keyword in `~SpectralCube.moment`).

-Masking operations can be performed "lazily", where the computation is completed only when a view of the underlying boolean mask array is returned (:ref:`doc_masking`).
+Masking operations can be performed "lazily", where the computation is completed only when a view of the underlying boolean mask array is returned.
+See :ref:`doc_masking` for details on these implementations.

 Further strategies for handling large data is given in :ref:`_doc_handling_large_datasets`.